RoboticsLab2024/rl_ros_simulation_lecture/README.md

-Spawn the robot in Gazebo using the *create* node:
+In the links_gazebo.launch.py file, two nodes have been added to launch Gazebo (by calling its specific ROS launch file) and one node to spawn the robot.
 ```
 ros2 launch links_urdf links_gazebo.launch.py
 ```